Rick Wysocki

 {{ end }}

-So what is each line doing here?
+So, what is each line doing here?

-First, we check whether a featured_image
+First, we ask Hugo to check whether a featured_image

 {{ if isset .Params "featured_image" }}